Product Guide · Architectural Ironmongery

 2. 02Material Grades: Brass, Zinc, Stainless, Iron

-3. 03Standard Dimensional Specifications (BS EN / ANSI)
+3. 03Standard Dimensional Specifications for UK Buyers

 4. 04Finish Options for Architectural Use